hardlynoticeable/decide-quest/README.md

-# Interactive Online Generative AI Choose-Your-Own-Adventure Book
+# Generative AI Choose-Your-Own-Adventure Book

 An interactive web application that uses OpenAI's Assistant API to generate a choose-your-own-adventure story in real-time.